sajeev-web/namshi-fs/Readme.txt

 1. Written in main.js ['res/js' folder] which is minified into bundle.min.js
 2. .css files are bundled into bundle.js and minified into bundle.min.js ["bundle.min.js" is not used for interviewer inspect purpose, instead "bundle.js"]

+Used axios.js for async call

 Package Manager:
 npm

 Task Runner:
 gulp

+commands:
+npm install
+"gulp" to bundle
+"gulp release" to bundle with minified version

+Live server to dynamic refresh browser npm install -g live-server